 Karan Jhurani is an associate in the Atlanta office of Fish & Richardson P.C.
-His practice emphasizes complex patent litigation, patent prosecution and counseling, and post-grant proceedings before the Patent Trial and Appeal Board (PTAB).
+Karan has a multi-faceted practice, which emphasizes complex patent litigation, patent prosecution and counseling, and post-grant proceedings before the Patent Trial and Appeal Board (PTAB).

-Karan also has significant experience preparing and prosecuting patent applications, with many of these applications being directed to technologies that utilize Internet of Things (IoT), software as a service (SAAS), financial technologies, machine learning, artificial intelligence, big data, business intelligence and advanced analytics, relational databases, e-commerce solutions, mobile security, mobile applications, manufacturing plant operational management, and many more.
-In addition, Karan has assisted clients with IP portfolio assessment and IP due diligence (offensive and defensive).
+Karan has deep expertise in managing large patent portfolios, performing due diligence, and providing strategic IP counseling to a range clients, from early stage companies to industry leaders.
+Additionally, Karan has significant experience in preparing and prosecuting patent applications, with many of these applications being directed to technologies that utilize Internet of Things (IoT), software as a service (SAAS), RF power electronics, CPU architectures, financial technologies, machine learning, big data, business intelligence and advanced analytics, relational databases, e-commerce solutions, mobile security, mobile applications, manufacturing plant operational management, and many more.

 At the PTAB, Karan has successfully represented both patent owners and petitioners in post-grant proceedings.
 In addition to petition and brief drafting in these proceedings, Karan specializes in developing high-level case strategies and legal theories for his clients.

-Prior to entering the practice of law, Karan worked as a senior consultant at IBM where he designed and implemented technology solutions (on the SAP platform) for multiple Fortune 500 companies.
+Prior to entering the practice of law, Karan worked as a senior consultant at IBM where he designed and implemented SaaS technology solutions for multiple Fortune 500 companies.
 Through his professional experience and education, Karan is proficient in multiple software programming languages and various software design principles, including object-oriented design, multi-tier architectures, and relational database design.

 J.D. with honors, Order of the Coif, Emory University School of Law (2014) Editor, IP Theory Law Publication; Emory Transactional Program Negotiation Team